Last Modified: 7/24/2023

 • Use roster bills

-• Use this process to bill for seasonal influenza virus and/or pneumococcal vaccinations and administration only
+• Use this process to bill for seasonal influenza virus, pneumococcal, and COVID-19 vaccinations and administration only

 • Accept assignment on both the vaccinations and their administration